Spongin

 Spongin, a modified type of collagen protein, forms the fibrous skeleton of most organisms among the phylum Porifera, the sponges.
 It is secreted by sponge cells known as spongocytes.

 Spongin gives a sponge its flexibility.
 True spongin is found only in members of the class Demospongiae.
+Its molecular structure remains incompletely characterized, however it shares similarities with both collagen and keratin.